makersacademy/dotnet-aceapi-jan2022/PROJECT.md

 Software engineers nearly always work in teams.
 In this module you will work in a simulated engineering team to develop the backend of a social media application.
-You will implement tickets on an existing system.
+You will implement [a list of tickets](./TICKETS.md) on an existing system.
 You will encounter authentic problems, and use authentic practices and tools to resolve them.

 This module is tailored to be particularly relevant to roles that are primarily back-end software engineering using C# with ASP.NET Core and deploying to Azure.